open-resources/dash_curriculum/_sources/part5/chapter14.md

 Multi-page apps have a simple structure:
   - One main file commonly named `app.py`
   - One sub-folder, which <b>must</b> be named `pages`, that contains all of the seperate apps
+  - Another sub-folder called 'assets' which will hold all the pictures and files our app uses

 Let's start exploring `multi-page apps` by walking through the example in [Dash documentation](https://dash.plotly.com/urls).